-The genesis for this Guidebook was the probation system review work undertaken in Jefferson Parish, Louisiana as part of the work in the four core states associated with Models for Change: Systems Reform in Juvenile Justice and in Los Angeles County, California under a contract with the Los Angeles County Auditor-Controller's Office.
-In both of those jurisdictions there was a months-long review of programs and operations to support the goals of the probation departments, culminating in respective reports of findings and recommendations.
-A carefully tailored work plan was used to direct the reviews in each instance and while the order has been slightly revised, the core elements of the plan have remained essentially the same and include:
+The genesis for this Probation and Youth Justice System Review Guidebook was the probation system review work undertaken in Jefferson Parish, Louisiana as part of the work in the four core states associated with Models for Change: Systems Reform in Juvenile Justice and in Los Angeles County, California under a contract with the Los Angeles County Auditor-Controller's Office.
+In both of those jurisdictions, there was a months-long review of programs and operations to support the goals of the probation departments, culminating in respective reports of findings and recommendations.
+A carefully tailored work plan directed the reviews in each instance and while the order has been slightly revised, the core elements of the plan remain essentially the same and include: